 Alex Broom is Professor of Sociology and Co-Director of the Practical Justice Initiative at The University of New South Wales (UNSW), Sydney.
-He is recognised as an international leader in the sociology of health and illness, with a current focus on developing critical analyses of the social dynamics of cancer and palliative care and antimicrobial resistance.
+He is recognised as an international leader in the sociology of health and illness.
+His current focus is on developing critical analyses of the social dynamics of cancer and palliative care and the global challenge of antimicrobial resistance across contexts and cultures.
 Before joining UNSW he was an ARC Future Fellow at UQ from 2011-15.

 The substantive focus of his recent critical sociological work has been on empirically mapping and theorising cancer, chronicity, and the end of life, and has featured in high-profile journals such as The Sociological Review (2016, 2017), Sociology (2015), Social Science and Medicine (2013, 2017), Subjectivity(2017), Qualitative Health Research (2016, 2017) and Critical Public Health (2017).
 These publications have largely focused on the phenomenology of illness, healing and survivorship, and the complexity of care (whether curative, supportive or palliative).